jhk0530/showmaker/README.md

 ## AI generated slide-markdown file

-You can refer this prompt to let AI generate markdown file.
+You can use this prompt to have an AI generate a markdown file.

 ```
-Make simple slide for introduce tauri as markdown format.
+Make a simple slide to introduce Tauri in markdown format.

 1. The Markdown file must include a YAML header containing author, title, format, and embed-resources, as shown in the example below.